turingschool/data_structures_and_algorithms/hash_tables/README.md

 So how does it work?
 In short, when creating a new Hash Table, we'll allocate an internal array to actually store our data.
-Later on we may introduce an additional abstraction around Nodes or Elements, but the array is going to be our fundamental storage mechanism for the data.
+Later on we may introduce additional abstractions around Nodes, Elements, or Chains, but an array will be the fundamental storage and access mechanism.

 When asked to insert a Key/Value pair into the array, we need to map it to a numeric index within our internal array.
 Here's where